Clinical Skills Development

 Responsibilities include seeing 1-3 patients/night, discussing the patients with an attending, and writing notes.
 Students will also present at pre-clinic conferences, and take turns bringing dinner.
 Work for the clinic is mostly completed during the evening on Wednesdays but follow-up on studies may occur throughout the week.
 Providers also may participate in the care of their patients outside of the clinic (i.e. scrub in on their surgeries).
 At WEC, students are able to follow their own cohort of patients over the course of many months.

 There is a minimum commitment of 1 calendar year (many MD-PhDs stay a few years).
 Students are required to attend at least 38 of 50 clinic sessions.
 Students may start at any point during the year.
-Completion of the integrated Medical Approach to the Patient clerkship is required.
-Completion of Wednesday Evening Clinic (WEC) now fulfills the requirements for primary care sub-internship credit.
+Completion of the integrated Biopsychosocial Approach to Health (BAH) is required.
+Completion of Wednesday Evening Clinic (WEC) now fulfills the requirements for the clinical portion of the primary care component of the BAH clerkship.

 For more information, please contact MD-PhD student Lee Ying.